cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 }
 ```

-The returned JSON confirms the index has been created:
+For example, you can create a new index for the `foo` field with this request:

+###### dummy

 ```json
 {
     "result": "created"
 }
 ```

+The returned JSON confirms the index has been created:

 ### List all indexes